7 US Open Controversies - From Shinnecock to Chambers Bay

 7 – Oakmont 2016

-Following the controversy at Chambers Bay the year before, there was yet more US Open controversy in last years tournament, in which Dustin Johnson won his first major championship.
+Following the controversy at Chambers Bay the year before, there was yet more US Open controversy in the 2016 tournament, in which Dustin Johnson won his first major championship.

 When Johnson’s ball moved on the 5th green during his final round, without him approaching the ball, he stopped and made sure he interpreted the ruling correctly.

 More than an hour later, the USGA informed Johnson it was unsure if he should be penalised a stroke under the idea that he had forced the ball to move.
 The USGA notified Johnson that the action on the 5th green would be reviewed and ruled upon at the end of his round.
-The American was eventually given a penalty stroke, dropping him back to 4-under-par, but it still meant that he won the championship by one shot.
-Close!
+The American was eventually given a penalty stroke, dropping him back to 4-under-par, but it still meant that he won the championship by three shots.